TrainLoop/evals/docs/docs/development/index.md

 Use these pages to set up your local environment and understand how to contribute to TrainLoop.

 You can also browse our [DeepWiki](https://deepwiki.com/TrainLoop/evals) to chat directly with the codebase instead of digging through docs.
-It's the purest form of talking to your documentation.

 ## Getting Started